On average, your neighbors pay $77 a month.See Your Rates

 El Paso, TX weather is hot and humid in the summer and cold in the winter.
 Spring and fall are pleasant, but springtime storms can pack a punch and dump a lot of rain onto city streets creating slick driving conditions and flooding.
 Snowfall is rare here, but when it does happen, the city is frequently paralyzed.

-According to TRIP, 52 percent of the roads here are rated as poor or mediocre.
-The condition of these roads costs drivers an additional $523 a year due to higher vehicle operating costs, car accidents, and traffic congestion.
+According to TRIP, 29 percent of the roads here are in poor condition.
+Another 31 percent are rated mediocre.
+The condition of these roads costs drivers an additional $710 a year due to higher vehicle operating costs, car accidents, and traffic congestion.

 Moving violations like drunk driving, speeding tickets, and running a red light will add points to your driver's license and raise your rates.